…and most likely also a few light-years around

 Never before in the history of humankind it was so easy, so cheap, and so much fun to start your own enterprise.

 As a result, the world is exploding with individual enterprises.
-According to World Startup Report, there were already over 140,000 startups worldwide at the beginning of 2014 .
+There were already over 150 million startups worldwide in 2022.
 There is every reason to think that this number has only grown ever since.

 In the core, there is one important and largely overlooked tendency.
 More and more startup founders come from a non-tech background.
 What have once been a stonewalled realm of brilliant engineers and all-mighty angel investors now is an open playing field for everyone who has a good idea, understands the market and has guts to give it a shot.